-Well it is a no brainer that the information that should be validated first is necessary information- the one without which operation cannot seek completion.
+Well, it is a no-brainer that the information that should be validated first is necessary information- the one without which operation cannot seek completion.
 The validation has to be particular that the user fulfills the criteria of providing required details in the web form and it has to object if at least one of the fields is not filled in.
 The requisite field should be properly marked so as to guide the users on which information has to be filled in up front.
-A common way to achieve this is to use an asterisk (*) symbol besides the required fields.
+A common way to achieve this is to use an asterisk (*) symbol beside the required fields.
 But the problem is not everybody is aware of the meaning of an asterisk sign.
 Beginners and old users are most likely to assume the meaning of an asterisk symbol.

 That is why it is important to include a note above the form that mentions that all fields marked with an asterisk are necessary to be filled in or put required field markers, whichever suits you.
 However, if the form has all the fields that are mandatory then you should save yourself the trouble of placing asterisks or markers in the form.
 A clear message that all the fields are necessary will serve the purpose.

 Apart from regulating the submission of required information, validation has to take care that the users fill in the info in the right format.
 This includes various cases like email address, URL, dates, phone numbers, and others.
 If the information fails to comply with the correct format then the users must be told about it and guided with the right format.
 Generally, the simplest way to validate correct formatting is to utilize regular expressions.
 Remember that it is always better to not force the users to stick with a set input pattern and allow them to enter text in a variety of formats and syntaxes and then let the application understand it intelligently.